Australian Wildlife Conservancy: History

 Australian Wildlife Conservancy was founded in response to Australia's mammal extinction crisis.
-Over a third of the world's extinctions from the last 400 years have been from Australia, and Australia has already lost 31 species of mammal.
-Many of these extinctions were entirely preventable with effective conservation measures in place.
-Australian Wildlife Conservancy operates under a unique model for conservation, using science (predominantly biodiversity survey work and targeted research) to inform on-ground land management, such as control of fire, feral animals and weeds.
+Over a third of the world's mammal extinctions in the last 400 years have occurred in Australia, and Australia has already lost 31 species of mammal.
+Many of these extinctions could have been prevented with effective conservation measures in place.
+Australian Wildlife Conservancy operates under a unique model for conservation, using science (predominantly biodiversity survey work and targeted research) to inform on-the-ground land management, such as control of fire, feral animals, and weeds.
 There is a strong focus on wildlife conservation: consequently, about 80% of all staff are based in the field and, as of 2021, 83.5% of AWC's total expenditure is invested in conservation programs.

-The origin of the organisation lies in a 1991 land purchase (of what is now Karakamia Sanctuary) by AWC's founder, Martin Copley.
-He established the sanctuary, constructed a feral-proof fence, cleared the area of feral animals and started re-introducing threatened mammals into this area.
-Karakamia is still open for public spotlight tours, where you can see small mammals such as the critically endangered woylie or brush-tailed bettong (Bettongia penicillata), tammar wallaby (Macropus eugenii), quenda and common brushtail possum.
-In 2001, the AWC became a public charitable organization.
+The organization originated with a 1991 land purchase (of what is now Karakamia Sanctuary) by AWC's founder, Martin Copley.
+He established the sanctuary, constructed a feral-proof fence, cleared the area of feral animals and started reintroducing threatened mammals into this area.
+Karakamia is still open for public spotlight tours, where visitors can observe small mammals such as the critically endangered woylie or brush-tailed bettong (Bettongia penicillata), tammar wallaby (Macropus eugenii), quenda, and common brushtail possum.
+In 2001, AWC became a public charitable organization.

-In 2002, the AWC agreed to acquire four sanctuaries, Buckaringa, Dakalanta, Scotia and Yookamurra, for A$5.2m from Earth Sanctuaries Ltd (ESL), the company founded by John Wamsley.
+In 2002, the AWC agreed to acquire four sanctuaries, Buckaringa, Dakalanta, Scotia and Yookamurra, for A$5.2 million from Earth Sanctuaries Ltd (ESL), the company founded by John Wamsley.

 In June 2007, AWC announced the establishment of a corporate partnership with Optus.

-The 2016 State of the Environment report suggested that, while Australia is incredibly rich in its biodiversity, it continues to suffer unprecedented decline, despite legislation at all state and federal levels.
-In response, AWC protects a diverse array of habitats across a large network of sanctuaries, to protect 88% of Australia's bird species, 74% of mammals, 54% of reptile species, and 56% of amphibian species.
+The 2016 State of the Environment report suggested that, while Australia is highly biodiverse, it continues to suffer unprecedented decline, despite legislation at all state and federal levels.
+In response, AWC protects a diverse array of habitats across a large network of sanctuaries, representing 88% of Australia's bird species, 74% of mammals, 54% of reptiles, and 56% of amphibian species.

 In 2019, AWC partnered with Bullo River Station, which covers over 160,000 hectares in the north-west corner of the Northern Territory, near the mouth of the Victoria River.
 This is a unique partnership between a working pastoral property and a conservation sanctuary to generate outcomes for both wildlife and cattle.
 The landscape here is typical of the Eastern Kimberley, dominated by Keep River sandstone formations with rocky gorges, lush riverside vegetation and expansive tropical savannah woodland.
 Inventory biodiversity surveys have already identified several important species of rare and threatened wildlife, including the Gouldian finch (Erythrura gouldiae) and wyulda or scaly-tailed possum (Wyulda squamicaudata).

 In 2021, the AWC launched the Western River Refuge initiative, a project delivered in partnership with Kangaroo Island Land for Wildlife and private landholders in response to the destructive bushfires that occurred on Kangaroo Island in 2020.
 The Western River Refuge includes a 369-hectare feral predator-free fenced safe haven to protect the Kangaroo Island dunnart, as well as several other threatened species.